 Here are all the best places to go stargazing in NSW.

 Warrumbungle National Park

 You’re going to want to bring your camping gear for this one.
 Warrumbungle National Park is a definite hike (a six-hour drive from Sydney) but it tops the list for one very important reason.
-It is Australia’s first (and only) Dark Sky Park making it the ultimate spot for stargazing, amateur astronomy and camping under the starriest of skies.
+It is Australia’s first and only Dark Sky Park making it the ultimate spot for stargazing, amateur astronomy and camping under the starriest of skies.

 Just 45 minutes from the city, Mount Kuring-Gai is the ideal spot for date night.
-On the edge of the national park, there is a football oval which is legit the ideal location to roll out your picnic blanket and stare the at night sky.
-Come summertime, Orion’s Belt (the hunter constellation) is easily spotted at Mount Kuring-gai so you can surprise your S/O with a mini star show.
+On the edge of the national park, there is a football oval which is legit the ideal location to roll out your picnic blanket and stare at the night sky.
+Come summertime, Orion’s Belt (the hunter constellation) is easily spotted at Mount Kuring-Gai so you can surprise your significant other with a mini star show.